 This was by far my favorite activity to do during our stay in Belem.

-Cruising on the Amazon River is an exciting experience.
+Cruising on the Amazon River is an exciting experience, and definitely one of the best things to do in Brazil!
 You get to see how people live in their stilt houses on the riversides.
 But above all, you will explore the lush forest on Marajo Island.
 The guides will introduce you to the impressive varieties of medical plants, the forest’s treasure.
 And also to the trees and animals that live in the forest.

 Apart from this, the boats stop also in the small fishermen’s villages where you can eat with the locals or see them in their daily activities.
 You may also take part in a demonstration of coconut picking from the palms.
 Among the different cruises, you can choose to stay several days as well.